 - Ambiguity checks

-The output of requirements validation is the list of problems and agreed on actions of detected problems.
+The output of requirements validation is the list of problems and agreed-on actions of detected problems.
 The lists of problems indicate the problem detected during the process of requirement validation.
-The list of agreed action states the corrective action that should be taken to fix the detected problem.
+The list of agreed actions states the corrective action that should be taken to fix the detected problem.

-There are several techniques which are used either individually or in conjunction with other techniques to check to check entire or part of the system:
+There are several techniques that are used either individually or in conjunction with other techniques to check entire or part of the system:

-Requirement mentioned in SRS document should be testable, the conducted tests reveal the error present in the requirement.
-It is generally believed that if the test is difficult or impossible to design than, this usually means that requirement will be difficult to implement and it should be reconsidered.
+The requirement mentioned in the SRS document should be testable, the conducted tests reveal the error present in the requirement.
+It is generally believed that if the test is difficult or impossible to design, this usually means that the requirement will be difficult to implement and it should be reconsidered.

-In this validation techniques the prototype of the system is presented before the end-user or customer, they experiment with the presented model and check if it meets their need.
-This type of model is generally used to collect feedback about the requirement of the user.
+In this validation technique the prototype of the system is presented before the end-user or customer, they experiment with the presented model and check if it meets their need.
+This type of model is mostly used to collect feedback about the requirement of the user.

-In this approach, the SRS is carefully reviewed by a group of people including people from both the contractor organisations and the client side, the reviewer systematically analyses the document to check error and ambiguity.
+In this approach, the SRS is carefully reviewed by a group of people including people from both the contractor organizations and the client side, the reviewer systematically analyses the document to check errors and ambiguity.

 A walkthrough does not have a formally defined procedure and does not require a differentiated role assignment.